containers/ramalama/docs/ramalama.1.md

 #### **--engine**
-run RamaLama using the specified container engine. use environment variable RAMALAMA_CONTAINER_ENGINE to modify the default behavior.
+run RamaLama using the specified container engine. use environment variable RAMALAMA_CONTAINER_ENGINE to modify the default behaviour.

 #### **--help**, **-h**
 show this help message and exit